gelvogit/gelvoLinuxDropBoxBackupSystem/README.md

 =====
 1) Edit backupconfig.xml

-2) add -> backuprun.sh to your cron all all call manually from the command line.
+2) add -> backuprun.sh to your cron or call manually from the command line.